Eduardo Geada: Filmmaker

 He is a film and a TV director.
 His first film, Sofia ou a Educação Sexual (1973), was one of the last to be censored by the old regime and shown only after the Carnation Revolution.
 In the film take part some of the most important representatives of Portuguese culture, such as David Mourão-Ferreira, Jorge Peixinho, Eduardo Prado Coelho.
 As a bébutant, João Lopes, a future well-known film journalist and critic, worked in this film as assistant director.
-In spite of some problems with production, the film is finished.
+In spite of some problems with production, the film was finished.
 It raised expectations that would not entirely meet director's ambitions.

-After the revolution, Geada, a left-winged militant filmmaker among others, feels happy to be allowed to show his films uncensored in TV.
-He is free, like many others, to show things that had never been seen: the new Portuguese reality, focused by an optics very sensible to social justice and social progress, entering everybody's homes: Lisboa, o Direito à Cidade, A Revolução está na Ordem do Dia, and Temos Festa are three films representative of the Portuguese movement of the cinema militante.
+After the revolution, Geada's films were allowed to be shown uncensored on television.
+His works Lisboa, o Direito à Cidade, A Revolução está na Ordem do Dia, and Temos Festa formed a part of the Portuguese movement cinema militante.

 One of his first films was O Funeral do Patrão (1975), based on a play by the Italian playwright Dario Fo.
 A Santa Aliança (1977), based on a scenario by Geada himself, has the pamphlet-like structure of some other interesting post-Revolution films and was selected for the Quinzaine des Realisateurs, Cannes Film Festival.
 A most recent film, Passagem por Lisboa (1993), shows the memory of cinema: the film is dedicated to Félix Ribeiro and Luís de Pina, two pillars of the Portuguese Film Archive (Cinemateca Portugusesa).
 Mixing documentary and fiction, the film revisits Lisbon, at the beginning of the forties, with the participation of famous people, like Pola Negri, Leslie Howard, the Duke of Windsor, Primo di Rivera and the fictitious character Victor Laszlo (from Casablanca).